 |Player||Year||Pick #||40 yard||Kangaroo||Agility||Combined||% of Pot.
 GS|

-Since there is no universally agreed upon standard for judging offensive linemen, we'll start out by moving the players who started less than 40% of their team's games to the reject pile, before examining the players that remain a bit more closely.
+Since there is no universally agreed upon standard for judging offensive linemen, we'll begin by moving the players who started less than 40% of their team's games to the reject pile, before examining the players that remain a bit more closely.

 Now, we can look at the computer's better picks.